dylan-lom/PassMe/docs/docs/getting-started.md

 4. Access the [Kovan Faucet][faucet], to redeem 1ETH for your account.

-5. Access the [PassMe webapp][passme], when prompted for the 'contract address', copy-paste this value, which is where the PassMe contract is deployed on Kovan.
+5. Access the [PassMe webapp][passme], when prompted for the 'contract address', copy-paste the value below (begginig with a 0x), which is where the PassMe smart contract is deployed on the Kovan network.

 	> 0x987a526b64f5b415f5382c692bcf7c566cc24493